Lordinarius/Box2DSharp/README.md

 # Box2DSharp-FixedMath
 This is a fix point math port of [Box2DSharp](https://github.com/Zonciu/Box2DSharp).
-This is a heavily in development and not tested yet.
+This is a heavily in development library and not tested yet.
 It uses [FixedMath.Net](https://github.com/asik/FixedMath.Net) library as the fixed point implementation

 # Box2DSharp
 A C# port of [Box2D](https://github.com/erincatto/Box2D)